A trip to Puglia in its most representative city. Discover Bari like a local and find out why it should be on your bucket list.

 Follow the clues suggested by le chianche.
 In the past, these stone slabs used to be a kind of rudimentary GPS for the locals.
 If their edges are white, the road you are walking on leads towards the centre.
 If black, they head outside.

-You are likely to get lost, but that's the beauty of it.
+You are likely to get lost anyway, but that's the beauty of it.
 Bari is wonderful to enjoy strolling through its narrow streets lined with sumptuous Apulian-Romanesque architecture and freshly laundered bedsheets swaying from the buildings.

-Furthermore, making the acquaintance of the cheery ladies preparing orecchiette with unmatched skill is an experience you can only have by walking around the centre.
+Furthermore, making the acquaintance of the cheery ladies preparing orecchiette with unmatched skill is an experience you can only have by walking around.
 Meet them in via Arco Basso.

 La Città Vecchia, Bari's old town, is a restricted traffic zone, so you won't need a car to visit the most popular attractions.
 It's better to opt for a moped or bicycle to rent for longer trips.